truecharts/website/docs/manual/SCALE/guides/recover-cnpg.md

 To recover your app, you need to first stop it ([do not click the _Stop_ button!](https://truecharts.org/manual/FAQ#how-do-i-stop-a-truecharts-app-truenas-scale-only)), delete the hanging pods and then restart the app.

-1. Stopp the app either by checking "Stop All" in the app settings or with HeavyScript.
+1. Stop the app either by checking "Stop All" in the app settings or with HeavyScript.

 ```bash
 heavyscript app --stop <app-name>`